sanmoyo/elec_mvp/README.md

 # TEC Register Watch

-NESO's grid connection queue (the TEC register) updates twice a week, but there's no way to see what actually changed between updates — just a snapshot that gets silently overwritten.
+NESO's grid connection queue (the TEC register) updates twice a week, but there's no way to see what actually changed between updates, just a snapshot that gets silently overwritten.
 So I built something to track it, and then used it to answer a real question: how oversubscribed is the queue in the South West, actually?

 ## How it works

-A scheduled job fetches the register daily and commits it to this repo whenever it changes — so the commit history becomes the change log.
+A scheduled job fetches the register daily and commits it to this repo whenever it changes, so the commit history becomes the change log.
 A second script diffs each new snapshot against the last one and picks out anything that actually matters (a project progressing a gate, a status change, a capacity change), ignoring noise like formatting differences.

 ## Latest changes